 Please do not insert images into the table.
 Due to the way these are stored they will not be displayed within tables.

 These control how the table is displayed and usually you will want the options as shown above.
+The word programme in Extra CSS classes is used for event programmes to make them work better on narrow screens such as mobile.

 There are other options which allow tables to be sortable and generally these should be disabled by un-ticking the first box.